 The library is a resource for faculty, staff, students, and the community, and books may be used at the Cheadle Center, but we generally do not check books out.
-The library is open to the public during regular university hours (M-F 8-5 PM).
-To use the library or archives, please contact the librarian and archivist.
+The library is open to the public during regular university hours (M-F 8:30-5 PM).
+Please see our online catalog for more information about our holdings.

 Archives and Manuscripts

 CCBER houses the papers of a number of past UCSB biology faculty and researchers, representing an important source of historical information.
-The collections consist of field notebooks, research data, photographic images, drawings, historic maps, rare books, and memorabilia, much of which is complemented by associated plant, animal, and algal specimens.
+The collections consist of correspondence, publications, field notebooks, research data, photographic images, drawings, historic maps, rare books, and memorabilia, much of which is complemented by associated plant, animal, and algal specimens.
 A finding aid for each of CCBER's archival collections is located in the Online Archive of California and many of these collections are now in the UCSB Library.

 Collections of note include: Vernon Cheadle, Katherine Esau, Demorest Davenport, and Cornelius H. Muller.
 The archives also houses the institutional records of the Museum of Systematics and Ecology and several donated collections about the UCSB Natural Reserve System and its reserves at Carpinteria Salt Marsh, Sedgwick Ranch, and Coal Oil Point.

 Illustration from The Butterflies of North America by William H. Edwards, 1868.

 CCBER aims to provide faculty, graduate and undergraduate students, staff, and the community at large with archival and biological collections to support teaching and research.
 In the past five years, CCBER has received funding for digitization of several collections to help fulfill this goal.

 The Katherine Esau Digital Archive, begun in 2008, offers access to over 350 images from her papers and a growing collection of plant anatomy images.